Give My People My Word!December 22, 2016

 “And on the eighth day God created the internet so that Christians could judge non-Christians and each other more openly, instantly, and publicly than ever before.”
 2 Mark 3:16

 In case you did not get it the above quote is a joke and the fact I have to tell you that has to do with how easily people will cling to a lie they hear about you on the internet.
 And there seems no area of thought more prone to turning people of faith against each other than politics.
 If the ends justify the means it seems we will go to any length to attack others.
-However Jesus said, “But it shall not be so among you.”
+However, Jesus said, “But it shall not be so among you.”
 (Mark 10:43)

 Here are some tips that will help you in the often highly church political arena we now live in:

 Whoever is The Opposite Of Your Views Is Not The Devil.
 The art of getting your vote is the art of reducing complex political dilemmas down to cardboard cutout caricatures that can be safely and easily passed off to pundits and their sound bites.
 But the truth is most political problems are a whole lot more complex then they are presented to you as.
-What that then means is it is very likely that there are deep spiritual and even Godly values at play on both sides of any political argument.
+What that then means is it is very likely that there are deeply spiritual and even Godly values at play on both sides of any political argument.
 The height of Satanic arrogance is to believe your views and positions are above everyone else (see Isa.
 14:12-16).
 Stop and think about the Biblical reasons a true Christian may hold views that differ from yours and for just as Godly ideals as you hold.
 If we actually follow Jesus we’d find we have to go the extra mile with people not condemn them to hell for having personal convictions.

 Don’t Compare Political Leaders To Hitler.
 Unless a political leader is firing up a literal oven shoveling 11 million people into it because of their religious and ethnic heritage stop calling them Hitler!
 Seriously, grow up!
-You are slurring the whole tragedy of the Holocaust and you ought to be a shamed of yourself.
-The fact is that demonizing the other to the worst possible extreme is a practice all sides engage in but as Christians we can’t act this way!
+You are slurring the whole tragedy of the Holocaust and you ought to be ashamed of yourself.
+The fact is that demonizing the other to the worst possible extreme is a practice all sides engage in but as Christians, we can’t act this way!
 If you demonize people realize you are in direct violation of the 9th Commandment.

 Force Is Never God’s Plan.
 I don’t care how correct you think you are remember, “So he said to me, “This is the word of the LORD to Zerubbabel: ‘Not by might nor by power, but by my Spirit,’ says the LORD Almighty.”
 Use of force is always proof of lack of faith in God’s ability to bring change.
 Stop forcing people to think and act like you and pray more.
 Is our God deaf?